ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 If you wish to test our offer, you can create an account by [signing up for CKEditor Premium Features free trial](https://orders.ckeditor.com/trial/premium-features).
 After signing up, you will receive access to the customer dashboard (CKEditor Ecosystem dashboard).

 The trial is commitment-free and there is no need to provide credit card details in order to start it.
-The Premium Features Free Trial lets you test all premium features, including the ones listed above, the converter services and the CKBox file manager as well.
+The Premium Features Free Trial lets you test all premium features, including the ones listed above, the converter services, and the CKBox file manager as well.

 ## Obtaining a license key